IstvanGercsak/PlaceFinder-SecondMilestoneProject/Readme.md

 ### Effects:

 - As a user I want to see the hover effect on the filter icons so that I can see there is interaction wih those elements.
-- As a user I want to see the hover effect on the social link so that I can see there is interaction wih that element.
+- As a user I want to see the hover effect on the social links so that I can see there is interaction wih that element.

 ### Social links: